Hallur20/Assignment5Algorithms/README.md

 <h1>Text mining with Tries <span class="emoji">⛏️</span></h1>

 <p>Text mining is a tool used for organisering text data, and displaying it in numeric data.
 It is used to achieve, explor, and analyze a large amounts of unstructured data which would help saving time and resources by performing.
-Trie data structure which also known for digital search tree structure is on of the methodologies which can be used for text mining that is based on the prefix of a string..
+Trie data structure which also known for digital search tree structure is on of the methodologies which can be used for text mining that is based on the prefix of a string.
 It uses a number of nested lists that are indexed in length of the desired symbols that the text should contain.
-For example, the english alphabet which contains 25 letter, so the length of the trie-list would be 25 (0-25).
+For example, the english alphabet which contains 26 letter, so the length of the trie-list would be 26 (0-26).
  When we insert a word, it goes through one symbol a time.
 When the last symbol is reached, then we can insert a numeric value. </p>

 <h1>Software Setup <span class="emoji">👨‍💻</span></h1>